Jazz23/bounty-thing/bounty-thing/README.md

 Plan:

-- Have one character
+- Force chat gpt to introduce one character
-- Allow user to build character via one single prompt and one prompt only
 - Have unlimited interactions with this character until summarized context reaches a set limit
 - Email Professor and link demonstration